microbit-foundation/dev-docs/software/runtime.md

 ### mbed Source Code and Versions Used

-The main mbed repository is at [https://github.com/ARMmbed/mbed-os](https://github.com/ARMmbed/mbed-os).
-For official builds of the micro:bit, ie. when using the [online editors on microbit.org](https://microbit.org/code), a branch of mbed with some micro:bit specific bugfixes and changes specific to micro:bit is used.
-This can be found in [https://github.com/lancaster-university/mbed-classic](https://github.com/lancaster-university/mbed-classic).
-This branch is currently being merged back into mbed.
+The Mbed repository for micro:bit is [https://github.com/lancaster-university/mbed-classic](https://github.com/lancaster-university/mbed-classic), this is a fork of Mbed OS 2 (classic) with changes and fixes needed for the micro:bit project.
+This is the version of Mbed used with the offline DAL toolchain, [Mbed Online Compiler](https://ide.mbed.com/compiler/), and the [online editors on microbit.org](https://microbit.org/code).

 micro:bit was based on the well-established mbed 2.0 SDK, with which mbed 5 is compatible.
 Work is ongoing to [bring the micro:bit runtime onto mbed 5](https://github.com/lancaster-university/microbit-dal/issues/224).